LappleApple/techevangelism101/README.md

 You'll need to think about a few key ingredients upfront.

 ####Can You Actually Hire Someone?
-#####Advance buy-in among tech execs and leads—ie is an evangelist something the team really believes it needs?
+#####Advance buy-in among tech execs and leads on this point is key.
+- Can you afford a tech evangelist?
+- Has your leadership team reached consensus on the need to hire an evangelist?
+And are they willing to lend institutional support so that the person can be effective?
+It's not responsible to hire an evangelist, then expect them to operate in a silo or fix other cultural and organizational/team issues that might be plaguing your team.
+Make sure they have at least a few dedicated sponsors or champions at the leadership level.
+- Is your organization generally prepared for what the tech evangelist will aim to do?
+If nobody on your team is available (whether literally or psychologically) to give talks, write blog posts, etc., then you're not ready.
+At the same time, you won't reach 100% on this.
+That's fine.

-Before you hire someone, make sure to reach consensus with your key stakeholders.
-This could include execs/leads from Tech, HR, Marketing, PR/Communications.
-Tech and HR are likely to work with the tech evangelist most closely, but this depends on what your evangelist is aimed at achieving.
+- Have you reached consensus with your non-tech key stakeholders about hiring an evangelist?
+This could include execs/leads from HR, Marketing, PR/Communications, or satellite/hub offices.
+PR/Comms and HR are likely to work with the tech evangelist most closely, but this depends on what your evangelist is primarily aiming to achieve.

 #####Budget to cover activities and related expenses